insinfo/dartvoid-mongo-todo/README.md

 * http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm

 ## Credits
-This demo is loosly based on the todo demo from the Angular Dart reposity that can be found [here](https://github.com/angular/angular.dart/blob/master/example).
+This demo is loosly based on the todo demo from the Angular Dart repository that can be found [here](https://github.com/angular/angular.dart/blob/master/example).